 sent by regular ordinary post (airmail if appropriate) to the address referred to in the Details; or

-sent by email to the email address referred to in the Details.
+sent by email to the email address referred to in the Details provided however that email must not be used for any termination notice issued pursuant to this Agreement.

 If the intended recipient has notified changed contact details, Communications must be sent to the changed contact details.